Parallel and Perpendicular Lines

 - and passes though the point (5,4)

-The slope of y=2x+1 is: 2
+The slope of y = 2x + 1 is 2

-Let us put that in the "point-slope" equation of a line:
+We can solve it by using the "point-slope" equation of a line:

 y - y1 = 2(x - x1)

-And now put in the point (5,4):
+And then put in the point (5,4):

 y - 4 = 2(x - 5)